 Goa has plenty of luxury villas and beach huts for you to huddle down and focus on work, all the while enjoying views of clear blue skies and immaculate waters.

 Known for its water sports, Goa is also a great place to live in if you are the adventurous type of digital nomad.
+You will love to be a digital nomad in Goa.

 As a Goa digital nomad, you are bound to find this a charming place to be!